hil-se/fds/assignments/assignment2.md

 ## Decision Tree Classifier

+### Make sure your repo is up-to-date

+Assignment codes might be modified during the semester so please pull from this repo first and overwrite your repo with the assignment2 folder.

 ### Build your own decision tree classifier (with continuous input)

 #### Implement my_DT.fit() function in [my_DT.py](https://github.com/hil-se/fds/blob/master/assignments/assignment2/my_DT.py)